AlBannaTechno/BanMvcZero/README.md

 * For `BanMvc` name : its just a funny name i combine first part of may family name with `MVC`
     * `Osama Al Banna` => `[Osama] {Al = The : in arabic} [{Ban}na] ` Mvc `:)`

+* Please Notice: PHP does not first class oop language so \[we/or any one] can force users to go with specific paradigm and language design itself force us to wrap functional behaviour with oop containers but this may leads to un necessary level of complexity , so you may find use in `core/Helpers/*` use functions with namespaces to support our oop system so this should not make you confuse about the system , its PHP oriented design patter `spaghetti IMHO`